Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Components**: V, S
 - **Duration**: 1 hour
 Requires language proficiency in DrowYou gather shadows to yourself, soaking your flesh in darkness.
 For 1 hour, you ignore the effects of Sunlight Sensitivity, and have Advantage on checks made to Hide while in Darkness.
-At Higher Levels.
-If you use a level 3 or higher spell slot, the duration is 8 hours.
+**Using a Higher-Level Spell Slot.** If you use a level 3 or higher spell slot, the duration is 8 hours.
 - **Classes**: Artificer, Bard, Cleric, Druid, Paladin, Ranger, Sorcerer, Wizard *(Source: CS)*